cdelgehier/oio-docs/doc/source/arch-design/services.rst

 **META0**

-The meta0 directory stores for each container his meta1 adress.
+The meta0 directory stores for each container his meta1 address.
 Meta0 handles a very limited and static number of entries (65,536).
 There is only one instance of meta0 per namespace.